LeonardoBai12/LBMeals/README.md

 ## Getting Started

-1. Download the LBMeals.apk file on the bottom of the repository
+1. Download the LBMeals.apk file at the bottom of the repository
-2. Install it on your phone
+2. Install it on your Android smartphone
 3. Have fun with some new meal recipes =)